gharials/dev-path/docs/internet-web/web-pages.md

     **Learning objectives**

+    Each section touches only the basics needed for building a basic web page.
 After reading each section, make sure the following:

     * You can do the exercises in the section easily on your own any time.
 Take help and do the same exercises multiple times if necessary.
-    * You appreciate the points stated in the section summaries and you can explain them in your own language.
+    * You appreciate the points stated in the section summaries and you can express them in your own language.

 ## The fundamental building blocks of a web page